Wizkiller96/wizbot-updater/README.md

 # Development

-If you want to build Upeko from source, follow these steps:
+If you want to build WizBot Updater from source, follow these steps:

 #### Prerequisites